Esri/storymap-tour/README.md

 It is possible to open the Map Tour on a specific point and not on the first one by using the URL parameter `index` (from index=1 to index={number of point}).

 ## What's new?

+#### Map Tour 2.2.2 released on 03/04/2013

+This is a minor bug-fixes release.
+Issues fixed in viewer mode aren’t major but we recommend to update existing application.

+Viewer issues:
+ * Application doesn’t load in Chrome when cookies are disabled
+ * Facebook and Twitter sharing include HTML tags present in title (and description for Facebook) as non-interpreted HTML code
+ * The formatting of unordered list (HTML tag`<ul>`) in point caption is incorrect (the bullet isn’t displayed)
+ * Bit.ly link with “Link to current place” enabled may not open the Tour at the expected place if before generation the link, the user has used the mobile view to navigate between the story

+Builder issues:
+ * Webmap fail to load in ArcGIS for WPF runtime (issue #6)
+ * In ArcGIS.com Map Viewer, the attribute table of the Map Tour data layer won’t open when the Tour include a video that has been added through Add (Import is ok)
+ * Import may fail for some YouTube account (not supported video type that were included)
+ * Import spin indefinitely for Picasa account that don’t have any album

+Developer evolution:
+ * Use ArcGIS API for Javascript 3.9

 #### Map Tour 2.2.1 released on 12/13/2013